vedph/gve-doc/usage/hints.md

 Hints are all non-textual signs on the document which hint at a specific operation.
 For instance, typically when I draw a line on a word, this line sign means that I want to delete that word.
 So, the line here hints at a deletion operation.

-While you can look at the [conceptual documentation](../model/rendition.md) for more, we can use a metaphor from a drawing application for diagrams (Figure 1).
+While you can look at the [conceptual documentation](../model/rendition.md) for more, we can use an analogy from a drawing application for diagrams (Figure 1).
 In it, you have a catalog of geometrical shapes on the left: to add one, you just pick it and it appears on the drawing surface.

 ![Drawio](img/drawio-sample.png)